 In a wide-mouth jar, place a layer of thin sliced rinsed salted salmon, covering the entire layer without overlapping, then a few onion slices, spread out to cover the layer, sprinkle a large pinch of the pickling spices evenly across the layer, then sprinkle a large pinch of about a rounded teaspoon of brown sugar across the entire surface.
 Continue layering until the jar is full, leaving just a little headspace.
 The original recipe says to place two bay leaves on top, but we haven’t noticed any difference skipping that step.
 I find it easier to keep filling a small bowl with brown sugar since I can’t save leftovers, and same with the spices.
 When layering, my fish hand is the same one I use for the brown sugar and spices, then my other hand for the onion slices.
 One small onion is enough per quart of filled jar space, but as long as you keep your onion hand separate so the other ingredients are not contaminating your onion pile, you can save any leftover sliced onions for sandwiches, salads or cooking.

 Once all your jars are full of layers, cover with a brine made of 1 cup vinegar to 1/2 cup water, using a table knife or similar to ensure the liquid reaches the bottom of the jar without air bubbles.
-Here is an alternate Cover the layers with the pickling brinefamily recipe if you have some sweet pickle juice waiting to be used.
+Here is an alternate family recipe if you have some sweet pickle juice waiting to be used.
 We tried a couple jars of this brine for the first time this year, but we couldn’t tell much difference.
 Perhaps Great-Aunt Helen didn’t use as many spices when she used the sweet pickle juice?

 Helen Sorkki’s brine: